DFO-CHS-Dynamic-Hydrographic-Products/WLTools/cfg/tidal/nonStationary/StLawrence/README.txt

-The St. Lawrence discharge clusters non-stationary tidal constituents values in the dischargeClusters/<cluster>/dischargeClimatoTFHA/gridPoint-NNN-TFHA.json files must be used for the non-stationary tidal predictions with the following equations:
+The St. Lawrence discharge clusters non-stationary tidal constituents values in the dischargeClusters/<cluster>/dischargeClimatoTFHA/<model used for the NS_TIDE analyisis>/gridPoint-NNN-TFHA.json files must be used for the non-stationary tidal predictions with the following equations:

 The stages discharges data used for the non-stationary tidal analysis by the NS_TIDE python code was (2nd order polynomial):